The Beaches of Cheyenne: Track listing

-Reception
+Critical reception

 Stephen Thomas Erlewine of Allmusic considered "The Beaches of Cheyenne" one of the stronger tracks on the album, saying that Brooks "let his guard down" because, unlike the rest of the album, he was not "trying too hard."
 Entertainment Weekly critic Alanna Nash called it a "confusing ghost story."

 Chart history

 The song debuted on the Billboard country charts on the week of December 9, 1995, along with four album cuts from Fresh Horses: "The Old Stuff", "Rollin'", "It's Midnight Cinderella" and "That Ol' Wind", of which the latter two were later released as singles.
 On the chart week of March 16, 1996, it became Brooks's fifteenth Billboard Number One hit, holding the position for one week.